ivnvxd/pyquest/markdown/10_concurrency.md

     thread.join()
 ```

-    Thread 0 is trying to access the resource...
+    Thread 0 is trying to access the resource...Thread 1 is trying to access the resource...
+    Thread 1 has accessed the resource.

     Thread 0 has accessed the resource.
-    Thread 1 is trying to access the resource...
-    Thread 1 has accessed the resource.
     Thread 2 is trying to access the resource...
     Thread 3 is trying to access the resource...
     Thread 4 is trying to access the resource...
     Thread 1 is releasing the resource.Thread 0 is releasing the resource.
+    Thread 3 has accessed the resource.
     Thread 2 has accessed the resource.
-    Thread 3 has accessed the resource.

-    Thread 2 is releasing the resource.Thread 4 has accessed the resource.
+    Thread 3 is releasing the resource.Thread 2 is releasing the resource.

-    Thread 3 is releasing the resource.
+    Thread 4 has accessed the resource.

     Thread 4 is releasing the resource.

-#### Deadlock <a id="deadlock"></a>
+### Deadlock <a id="deadlock"></a>

-Deadlock is a situation in concurrent programming where two or more threads or processes are unable to proceed because each is waiting for the other to release a resource.
+_Deadlock_ is a situation in concurrent programming where two or more threads or processes are unable to proceed because each is waiting for the other to release a resource.
 Deadlocks occur when multiple threads or processes are blocked indefinitely, waiting for each other.

 Deadlocks can occur when the following four conditions hold simultaneously:
 - **Mutual Exclusion**: At least one resource must be held in a non-shareable mode.
 Otherwise, the processes would not be prevented from using the resource when necessary.